People who don’t play an instrument often believe an electric guitar or bass is basically just a board with strings on it.

 Besides the type of wood, individual pieces or blanks each have their own unique characteristics in terms of feel and tone.
 It depends on where the tree grew, how quickly it grew, and how the wood was treated once the tree was cut down.

-Later years hace seen restrictions in Rosewood import and usage, and other materials are becoming popular instead.
+Later years have seen restrictions in Brazilian Rosewood import and usage, and other materials are becoming popular instead.
 These days, many luthiers have started using woods like Pau Ferro and Cocobolo instead of rosewood, with good results.

 Has the wood used in guitar building changed over time?